ValdonVitija/pyggester/README.md

     ``` bash
     pyggest static
     ```
+    `output`
+    ```bash
+        Usage: pyggest static [OPTIONS]

+    This function represents the 'static' subcommand of pyggest
+    Perform static analysis using PyggestStatic.
+    This command allows you to perform static analysis using PyggestStatic, a tool for analyzing Python code.
+    You can specify various options to customize the analysis.

+    ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────────╮
+    │ --path          TEXT  Database connection string [default: None]                                           │
+    │ --lists               Use this option to include lists in analysis                                         │
+    │ --dicts               Use this option to include dicts in analysis                                         │
+    │ --sets                Use this option to include sets in analysis                                          │
+    │ --tuples              Use this option to include tuples in analysis                                        │
+    │ --all                 If you want pyggester to use all its capabilites use this option                     │
+    │ --HELP                Get full documentation                                                               │
+    │ --help                Show this message and exit.                                                          │
+    ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+    ```

   - Dynamic Analysis: While currently not supported as a functional feature, it exists as a designated subcommand, hinting at future capabilities for dynamic code examination.

     `Execution command`

+    > [!WARNING]
+    > The 'dynamic' subcommand is currently not supported

     ``` bash
     pyggest dynamic
     ```